danoprica/cyberTasks_MERN/README.md

 # cyberTasks_MERN
  To do list app developed with the MERN stack
- My goal was to develop a simple and fun project from front to back, using a minimalist framework The backend follows the MVC design
+ My goal was to develop a simple project from front to back, using a minimalist framework The backend follows the MVC design
  The frontend is inspired by the Bootstrap Vapor theme It can be deployed online, using the build command defined in package.json